kevintpeng/Learn-Something-Every-Day/Networking/IP Address.md

 ### IP Modification
 Firewalls perform IP blocking, based on IP addresses of client computers.
 - proxy servers act as an intermediary agent on behalf of the customer
-- or NATs can pass this
+- or NATs on IPv4 can act for multiple computers
--